Table of Contents[Hide][Show]

 - When the liquid is no longer hot, add the cup of honey and stir well.

-- When the honey is well mixed into the elderberry mixture, pour the syrup into a mason jar or 16 ounce glass bottle of some kind.
+- When the honey is well mixed into the elderberry mixture, pour the syrup into a mason jar or glass bottle of some kind.

 - Ta-da!
 You just made homemade elderberry syrup!
 Store in the fridge and take daily for its immune boosting properties.
 Some sources recommend taking only during the week and not on the weekends to boost immunity.

 Here is my one-minute tutorial video for how to make elderberry syrup:

 I’ve found that elderberry on its own tastes a little sour, kind of like grape juice.
 The honey turns it into a sweet and tasty syrup though.
 Unlike some store bought versions, or syrups made with sugar, this one is thinner.
 So don’t be surprised if your elderberry syrup seems more liquid like!

 How Long Does Elderberry Syrup Last in the Fridge?

 The short answer is it really depends.
 I’ve found that placing the finished syrup in a mason canning jar while it is still warm creates an air-tight seal.
 This allows it to last much longer in the fridge, up to several months.
 As a general rule, it lasts about two weeks in the fridge and I typically freeze whatever I won’t use during that time.
 You can also freeze some in an ice-cube tray and defrost small amounts when needed.

 You can also can the elderberry juice concentrate or the finished syrup.
 This greatly extends the shelf life.

 You can, and in fact, you can even grow your own elderberry bush.
 But it’s important to make sure you’re growing the correct plant.
 I also recommend working with a local herbalist to find/harvest fresh elderberries.
 Make sure to only harvest the berries.
 The stems and leaves are toxic.